alastairmoody-madeye/Engineering-Ladders/Engineering-Director.md

 ![System Dimensions](charts/Layr-Engineering-Path-EE2.png "Engineering Director 2")

-* **Evangelizes**: researches, creates proofs of concept and introduces new technologies to the team
+* **Evangelizes**: researches, creates proofs of concept and introduces new technologies to the team to accelerate the team and reduce costs
 * **Owns**: owns the production operation and monitoring of the system and is aware of its SLAs
-* **Manages**: manages team member's career, expectations, performance with and eye towards job satisfaction and productivity and company alignment
+* **Manages**: manages the team members' career, expectations, performance, producivity, and job satisfaction
 * **Adjusts**: adjusts the team processes, listening to feedback and guiding the team through the changes
 * **Many Teams**: makes an impact not only on the whole team but also on other teams